 How to make a fire bow with primitive tools only

-Start your journey by looking for a softer wood.
-A hardwood is going to make things hard to get the friction fire started.
-If you can avoid picking up your materials from the ground you should do that because of the natural moister that the ground will contain passes to the items sitting on it such as sticks and wood.
+Start your journey of making a bow-drill fire by looking for a softer wood.
+A hardwood will make things complicated to start the friction fire.
+If you can avoid picking up your materials from the ground, you should do that because the natural moister that the earth will contain passes to the items sitting on it, such as sticks and wood.

-The trick to making this easy is that we can make our own tools from the surround items such as rocks.
-In this case, we can grab a rock and using flint knapping produce a sharp blade to work the wood into the needed shape.
+The trick to making this easy is to make our tools from the surrounding items, such as rocks.
+In this case, we can grab a rock and, using flint knapping, produce a sharp blade to work the wood into the needed shape.
 You will start by making the drill part of the bow.

-Get you dry ‘soft’ wood and break it down to around the length of your forearm.
-One end you will make pointy kind of like a pencil (but this stick should be much thicker than a pencil at least as big as your thumb but I often like to go as big as 3 or4 thumbs in size.
+Get dry ‘softwood and break it down to around the length of your forearm.
+One end, you will make pointy, kind of like a pencil (but this stick should be much thicker than a pencil, at least as big as your thumb, but I often like to go as big as three or4 thumbs in size.

-The opposite end you want to round off and make a little smoother almost like an eraser.
-Counter-intuitive to you what you might think it is not the pointy end that will go into the hearth of our bow, sometimes called the fire gourd.
-Instead, you will put the eraser end into the hearth to produce maximum friction and therefore heat.
+On the opposite end, you want to round off and make it a little smoother, almost like an eraser.
+Counter-intuitive to you, what you might think is not the pointy end that will go into the hearth of our bow, sometimes called the fire gourd.
+Instead, you will put the eraser end into the hearth to produce maximum friction and heat.
 You will put the pointy end up where you will place your socket, although I always knew this as the fire knot.

-You will also want to make sure you drill is straight and the sides are cleaned.
-Next, we will start by making the bow and to do this we will need cordage.
+You will also want to ensure your drill is straight and the sides are clean.
+Next, we will start by making the bow; to do this, we will need cordage.

 Bow and cordage

 I could write several articles on making wild cordage.
-The surprise many find when they are first learning about survival and prepping is just how strong things like bark and some grasses can be.
-But I like what Tom does here he shows us how to pick a good tree and use the bark in a very quick way.
-The trick is to pay attention!
+The surprise many find when they first learn about survival and prepping is how vital things like bark and some grasses can be.
+But I like what Tom does here.
+He shows us how to pick a good tree and swiftly use the bark.
+The trick is to pay attention to it!

 Tom starts by breaking twigs and branches off different trees and then further breaking them to see which ones are strong and resist breaking easily.
-Once he finds a tree with nice strong twigs he is going to harvest the bark.
-Not shown in the video the easy way to harvest bark is to cut a line high on your tree you plan to use I like to do just above my head so my arms are not stretching out too far but I can still get a very long piece.
-Because we are making a fire bow, in this case, we actually don’t need one quite that long, but in a situation, you should use good judgment and try to conserve resources when you can.
+Once he finds a tree with nice strong twigs, he will harvest the bark.
+Not shown in the video, the easy way to harvest bark is to cut a line high on the tree you plan to use.
+I like to do it just above my head, so my arms are not stretching out too far, but I can still get a very long piece.
+Because we are making a fire bow, in this case, we don’t need one quite that long, but in a situation, you should use good judgment and try to conserve resources when you can.
 So take only what you need.

-Next, you need to break the bark down so that it can become cordage.
-To do this strip the inside of the bark out by rolling the bark and separating things.
-As you do this fibers will start to appear and you will be able to grab a large enough chunk to pull out your own cordage.
-The outside of the bark will be brittle and the inside will be very fibrous and strong.
-One thing you will learn if you actually try this out is how it ‘feels’.
-It is a strange thing to say but it matters and it is always a shock to someone that has never realized all of older rope and even some hemp rope are all made from plant fibers.
-They can be very strong.
+Next, you need to break the bark down so it can become cordage.
+To do this, strip the inside of the bark out by rolling the bark and separating things.
+As you do this, fibers will start to appear, and you will be able to grab a large enough chunk to pull out your cordage.
+The outside of the bark will be brittle, and the inside will be very fibrous and strong.
+One thing you will learn if you try this out is how it ‘feels.’
+It is a strange thing to say, but it matters, and it is always a shock to someone that has never realized all of older rope and even some hemp rope are all made from plant fibers.
+They can be powerful.

-Now that you have you bark you are going to pick a piece that is about as long as your bow may be just a tad longer.
-Tom in this video wraps his cord after attaching it to one end of the bow and this is a great way to save time but I often elect to do this beforehand because the fiber needs to be broken down a lot so that it is flexible enough to not break.
-If you elect for this you can attach it to two sticks then twist the sticks to make your rope.
+Now that you have your bark, you will pick a piece that is about as long as your bow may be just a tad longer.
+Tom, in this video, wraps his cord after attaching it to one end of the bow, and this is a great way to save time, but I often elect to do this beforehand because the fiber needs to fray a lot breaking it down until it is flexible enough not to fracture.
+If you select this, you can attach it to two sticks and twist them to make your rope.

-For the bow you want a stick that is a little flexible You want to stretch the bow and bend it so that it looks like a traditional bow.
+For the bow, you want a stick that is a little flexible.
+You want to stretch the bow and bend it to look like a traditional bow.
 Attach the string to both ends.
-To make this easy cut a notch in each end and tie overhand knots in ends of the rope.
+To make this easy, cut a notch in each end and tie overhand knots in the ends of the rope.

 Hearth aka fire gourd and socket

-The hearth is very important in function and design.
+The hearth is significant in function and design.
 Maybe I missed where Tom talks about it in this video, but I have seen two methods that seem to work each time.
-The first involves cutting a smaller hole all the way through the hearth.
-When I say smaller I mean smaller than the bow.
+The first involves cutting a smaller hole through the hearth.
+When I say smaller, I mean more petite than the bow.
 The idea is to have a pit for the bow end to sit in while we rotate it.
 Then the smaller hole lets the hot coals fall through below the hearth.
-With this design, you want to put your kindling under the hearth and make sure enough air is getting there.
+With this design, you want to put your kindling under the hearth and ensure enough air is getting there.
 I typically dig a small hole and put the kindling in there.

-The second method is to cut your hole next to where we will put the bow, and pile your kindling next to where the bow will rub.
-This method allows for easier air flow and little more control over where the coals end up.
-You can also see better what is happening so that as soon as you have a little spark of fire you can start tending to it and grow it.
-Growing a fire is almost its own skill.
+The second method is to cut your hole to where we will put the bow and pile your kindling next to where the bow will rub.
+This method allows for direct airflow and little more control over where the coals end up.
+You can also see better what is happening so that you can start tending to it and grow it as soon as you have a little spark of fire.
+Growing a fire is almost its skill.

-For your socket (knot) you will want a rock or hardwood that is about the size of your hand.
+For your socket (knot), you will want a rock or hardwood about the size of your hand.
 You have made the pointy end up for two reasons.

 Putting it all together and making fire

-Put your drill inside your bow by twisting the drill into the bowstring for 1 loop.
-This may sound strange but the idea is to have the bow string wrap around the drill.
+Put your drill inside your bow by twisting the drill into the bowstring for one loop.
+The idea is to have the bowstring wrap around the drill.
 Then you place your hearth on the ground with the eraser end of the drill into the hole you made.
-Next, grab your socket placing it on top of your drill to hold it down and straight as you pull the bow back and forth it will cause the drill to rotate and create the friction needed to start the life giving fire.
+Next, grab your socket, placing it on top of your drill to hold it down, and straight as you pull the bow back and forth, it will cause the drill to rotate and create the friction needed to start the life-giving fire.

-Once you have some small coals started you can start to grow your fire.
-However, this part really is something that I will cover in another article.
+Once you have some small coals started, you can begin to grow your fire.
+However, this part is something that I will cover in another article.